searles/parsing/tutorial.md

     val numToken = lexer.token(RegexParser.parse("[0-9]+"))
 ~~~

-* a mapping that converts the `CharSequence` that matched this pattern,
+* a mapping that converts a `CharSequence` to a number.
-to a number since Parsers
-that match patterns will return a `CharSequence`.

 ~~~ kotlin
     val numMapping = Mapping<CharSequence, Int> {